Pencil portrait

 Changing light across Dartmoor

 Here the change from light to shade, and the kaleidoscopic colours that result across the hills on Dartmoor in typical English weather.
 I loved painting the blues and deep violets against the ochres and umbers in the shadows.
 I love colour!
 That’s why I love painting.
 This is all painted in a looser style than my pointillist paintings, and I feel more comfortable painting in this way.
 Its faster, in the sense that I can record my feelings more directly.
+I sometimes spoke to the landscapes I painted.
+Sitting in a landscape and thinking about how to render it in paint is a very intimate experience, like meeting a person.
+Eastern philosophy teaches that we are one with the earth and the stars and our life contains the vastness of space.
+Spending hours in a landscape painting is like spending hours with a person, talking, laughing.
+I still feel empathy towards a landscape like I can people, and landscapes or places can become friends who share suffering and joy.
+Landscapes are not dead things and everything is alive, part of the rhythm of compassion in the universe.

 2 styles of landscape painting